DinisCruz/Book_Software_Quality/content/21.From-Audio/reviewed/AppSec/Describe risks as features.md

-**Describe Risks as Features Rather than Wish Lists**
+**Describe Risks as Features rather than as Wishes**

-It is key to describe the exact behavior and not just what you think; so instead of saying that an application should encode value, you should say that the application doesn't encode value.
+When opening up a risk JIRA ticket, it is key to describe the exact behavior of that issue **as a feature**, versus how you would like to see happening (i.e your wish list).

+For example:

+- instead of saying _'application should encode XYZ value'_, you should say that _'XYZ value is not encoded'_
-You don't say an application shouldn't be vulnerable to scripting or SQL injection, you say this application is vulnerable to SQL injection.
+- don't say an _'application shouldn't be vulnerable to XSS or SQL injection'_, you say _' application is vulnerable to SQL injection'_.
+In this case SQL Injection is a **feature** of the application, and while the application allows SQL Injection, the application is working as designed (whether that is intended or not, that is a different story :) )

-And that is key, because when you're describing vulnerabilities, you're describing features.
-Vulnerability is a feed of an application, and if an application is a direct opposite reference, then that is a feature.
-User A uses B data.
+When describing vulnerabilities, what we are doing is describing features.

+Vulnerability is a feature of an application

+If an application has an direct object reference vulnerability (OWASP Top 10), then that is a feature that allows _User A to access user B data_ (by design, using capabilities of the application).

-That is the risk you open, so the idea is that risks should represent the feature.
-And in fact, sometimes you open risks for the same feature, because what you want is to allow technical and business audiences to understand what is going on.
+For each of these cases, you need to open Risk tickets, since the idea is that those risks represent  existing features.
+Sometimes you open multiple risks for the same issue, allowing technical and business audiences to understand what is going on (SQL Injection doesn't mean a lot to management, but _'Access and modify all customer data'_ does).

-Sometimes you have to say we have a direct opposite reference vulnerability here risk you also open to the one that says user A can access user B. In a way they are dependent because one is caused by the other.

-I remember this funny story where I had an SQL injection and the business would say, "Well, we have backups with good database backup, so SQL injection is not our problem."
-And I can drop all tables and they go, "Yeah but we can recover from that very first problem."
+I remember a funny story where we found SQL injection in a pentest, and when we presented the findings, the business actually said: _'... well, that is not a critical issue, we have good backups, so that SQL injection is not that dangerous'_.
+When we asked _'what about if we can dropped all tables?'_ , they said _'ok, but we can recover from that very fast, so no problem.'_

-And they might argue, "Well we can delete data."
-They will go, "Well we have read only access and we can protect it from there."
-Then I am sure they'd say, "Well we can log in as end user with a typical single code as or 1=1...and then we will fix that."
+We would argue _'well ... we can modify data'_ and they will go, _'well ... we have read-only access and we can protect it from there.'_.
+But then, when we showed them that _'we were able to log in as any user with a typical SQL Injection payload of: or 1=1_' that really connected the dots and they said _'... ahh, yeah ... we will fix that ASAP'_

-Because suddenly, I was able to show that I pass the business logic of the application using 02 and that is the big problem.
-It isn't about data corruption or deciality in this particular case.
-It's about business logic, the lack of rebiviation of knowing which user actually did what.
+The reason that example clicked, was because we showed them how to bypass the business logic of the application using the SQL Injection **'feature'**.
+They were ok with data corruption or content changes (sort off), the problem was bypassing the application's business logic and break their anti-repudiation capabilities (i.e. losing the ability  to understand what an user actually did on the site).